Diamond Sunrise

 Cohort System: Every entering group progresses through the four stages together.
 Each cohort receives a unique name, chosen collectively by its members at the start.
 Once set, the name is permanent.
 Each cohort receives a dedicated channel.
 Cohort number is tracked for historical record (Cohort 1, Cohort 2, etc.).

-The Wanderer
+The Postulant

 The second title in the Outer School.
-A Wanderer is a member who has completed the four-stage curriculum and is now exploring the path on their own terms, deciding whether to enter the Inner Order.
+A Postulant is a member who has completed the four-stage curriculum and is now exploring the path on their own terms, deciding whether to enter the Inner Order.

-Wanderers have full access to all Outer School materials, their Circle, and the member community.
+Postulants have full access to all Outer School materials, their Circle, and the member community.
 They continue to practice.
 They are encouraged to deepen their skills, explore, and reflect on whether they wish to commit to the Inner Order.

 Section 3: The Inner Order (Levels 1 through 3)